hashicorp/terraform-website/content/source/docs/cloud/workspaces/run-tasks.html.md

 ![Screenshot: a workspace's settings drop-down menu](./images/run-tasks-workspace-settings.png)

-Here you can either create a new event hook or select an existing one that isn't yet connected to the workspace.
-Click "Create a new event hook"
+2. Click "Create a new event hook."
+The "Task event hooks" page appears.

 This will bring you to the "Task event hooks" page within your organization's settings.
 Click "Create hook"